 Multiple witnesses said that the gold plates were held together by three D-shaped rings.
-If Joseph Smith had made the plates himself wouldn’t he probably have just used circular rings?
-Why did he go to the extra effort to make them a D-shape?
+If Joseph Smith had made the plates himself wouldn’t he have likely used circular rings?
+Why would he go to the extra effort to make them D-shaped?

 Jeff Lindsay explains:

 …a ring with a straight side is more efficient for holding stacked plated or sheets than a purely circular ring.
 In retrospect, it makes sense that experienced users of metal plates would use an efficient binder system.
 Warren Aston reports that the D-shaped ring “offers a full 50 percent more storage capacity than a circular ring” and “20 to 25% percent more storage capacity than a slanted semicircular shape,” though details of the calculations are not given (but it sounds reasonable).– Jeff Lindsay – A “D” for Plausibility of the Gold Plates: The Book of Mormon in an Interesting Bind